anukaal/SQLI-LABS/README.md

 Inputting a large number or a single quote as a username and password does not work.
 It still gives us a “Login Attempt Failed” message.
+Now we try the double quotes in the username and voila, the query breaks.

+So what we can infer from this error message is that there is

+**‘ “/” and password=” ” LIMIT 0,1 ‘ at line 1**